 Information regarding tevilat keilim can be found in the Passover FAQs.

-The KVH will be offering communal kashering at Young Israel of Brookline on Sunday, March 21 by appointment only.
+The KVH will be offering communal kashering at Young Israel of Brookline on Sunday, April 10.
 More information is available here.

 Oral Hygiene Products